WhiTeXCharGe/WhiTeXCharGe/README.md

 I'm also a lifelong learner, and I'm always looking for new ways to gain new knowledge and improve my skills.
 I believe that collaboration and teamwork are the keys to success, and I'm always looking for new opportunities to work with others and share my knowledge.

 * ✉️  You can contact me at [whitexcharge@gmail.com](mailto:whitexcharge@gmail.com)
-* 🧠  I'm learning blockchain, AI, ML
+* 🧠  I'm currently interesting in blockchain, AI, ML or any software development

 ### Skills